Cookie Control Icon

 Stairwells are checked to make sure there aren’t any items that might obstruct people trying to escape from the building.

-Bin rooms
+Bin Rooms

 Bin rooms sprinkler systems that are checked regularly along with inspections to make sure the area is clean and tidy.

-Chute rooms
+Chute Rooms

 The team will check that the doors and chute, where the rubbish is disposed of, is opening and closing correctly and clear any rubbish or debris that may be blocking the chute.